 In the above graph, if we compare the performance, we can say that NASDAQ has given better returns than the BSE mid-cap & BSE small-cap index in the past 10 years, whereas the risk is also low when investing in NASDAQ (Index).

-NASDAQ has generated more than 17% CAGR (Compounded Annual Growth Rate) over the past 10 years whereas BSE Sensex, BSE Mid-cap BSE Small-cap has given CAGR of 13%, 15%, and 16% respectively.
+NASDAQ has generated more than 17% CAGR (Compounded Annual Growth Rate) over the past 10 years whereas BSE Sensex, and BSE Mid-cap BSE Small-cap have given CAGR of 13%, 15%, and 16% respectively.

 Let’s talk about the US market